Introduction to Forensic Acarology;

 • Soil mites

 • Taxonomy, Orders.
-IDs of taxa of main forensically important species
+IDs of taxa of forensically important species

 • Mites and humans